Jookare/Vision-SSL/Generative/MAE/readme.md

 ```

 After pretraining
-- ✅ Keep the encoder
+- ✅ Keep the context encoders
-- ❌ Discard the decoder
+- ❌ Discard the target encoder and predictor head